An Overview of Glass Fiber Fabric

 Glass Fiber Fabric Characteristics

-There are various types of glass fiber fabric available in the current market.
-Most glass fiber fabrics are made with filament yarn.
-The same properties of all glass fibers can be noticed as they are made from the same type of material.
-Below are the features of glass fiber fabric:
+There are various types of glass fibre fabric available in the current market.
+Most glass fibre fabrics are made with filament yarn.
+The same properties of all glass fibres can be noticed, as they are made from the same type of material.
+Below are the features of glass fibre fabric:

-- Temperature and hygrometry have no effect on glass fiber.
+- Temperature and hygrometry have no effect on glass fibre.
 It has a high tensile strength and a low linear thermal expansion.

-- Sunlight, fungus, and bacteria have no effect on glass fiber.
-This fiber features excellent durability.
+- Sunlight, fungus, and bacteria have no effect on glass fibre.
+This fibre features excellent durability.

-- Glass fiber comes in a variety of diameters and may be mixed with a variety of organic and inorganic resins as well as mineral substrates like cement.
+- Glass fibre comes in a variety of diameters and may be mixed with a variety of organic and inorganic resins as well as mineral substrates like cement.

-- Glass fiber has a low dielectric constant and a high dielectric strength.
+- Glass fibre has a low dielectric constant and a high dielectric strength.
 Even at modest thickness, it is an excellent electrical insulator.

-- Glass fiber is naturally fire resistant since it is a mineral.
+- Glass fibre is naturally fire resistant since it is a mineral.
 It does not support or propagate a flame.
 When exposed to heat, it does not produce smoke or harmful compounds.

-- Glass fibres are good thermal insulator due to their large surface to weight ratio.
+- Glass fibres are good thermal insulators due to their large surface-to-weight ratio.
 Its usefulness in the construction sector stems from this characteristic.

 Kelteks Product Made from Glass Fiber